chenjie199234/account/api/account_user.md

 	//oldverify:server already send the dynamic password to user's email or tel(depend on the update_nick_name_req's old_receiver_type) and is waiting for verify
 	//success:nothing need to do
 	"step":"str",
-	//send code to where,this will be masked
+	//send dynamic password to where,this will be masked
 	//when step is success,ignore this
-	"code_to":"str"
+	"receiver":"str"
 }
 ------------------------------------------------------------------------------------------------------------
 ```